Discover the Threads Of Syria

 We are living through one of the largest humanitarian crises of our time.

-But we know that our silent encouragement for those affected by this crisis can translate into tangible support: this is why we started Threads Of Syria.
+But we know that our silent encouragement for those affected by this crisis can translate into tangible support.

-Threads Of Syria is a not-for-profit initiative working with Syrian women refugees living in the Chatila refugee camp in Lebanon.
+Threads Of Syria is a not-for-profit initiative aiming to provide dignified economic opportunity to Syrian women refugees living in the Chatila refugee settlement in Lebanon.

-Our aim is to provide sustainable livelihoods for the Syrian women refugees and their families through the sale of these beautiful hand-knitted Syrian scarves.
+Our aim is to provide sustainable livelihoods for the Syrian women refugees, and their families through the sale of beautiful handcrafted products.

 Meet Your Artisan: Malak